Lasów railway station

 Lasów (Lissa) is a railway station on the Węgliniec–Görlitz railway in the village of Lasów, Zgorzelec County, within the Lower Silesian Voivodeship in south-western Poland.
 The platforms of the station are staggered.

 History

 The station opened in 1910 as Lissa (Ober/Lausitz), which was later renamed to Lissa (Oberlausitz) in 1920.
-After World War II, the area east of the Oder–Neisse line came under Polish administration.
+After World War II, the area came under Polish administration.
 As a result, the station was taken over by Polish State Railways and was renamed to Lisza, and later to its modern name, Lasów, in 1947.

 Train services

 The station is served by the following services: